MohamedMesahel/Weather-Dashboard/README.md

 # Weather-Dashboard

-Weather dashboard that will run in the browser and feature dynamically updated HTML and CSS and built to display the current weather in a city of user choice within (5) days forecast.
+Weather dashboard that will run in the browser and feature dynamically updated HTML and CSS and built to display the current weather in a city of user choice within (5) days forecast using open source Weather API.
 ## Table of Contents
 <!-- TABLE OF CONTENTS -->
 <details>